Skip to main content

 Life story work

-Working together with a loved one on creating a scrapbook or memory box isn’t only an enjoyable activity, it can evoke precious memories for you both, as well as stimulating recognition for the person living with dementia.
-It can also help them express their sense of identity, especially if they’ve been displaying frustration at their perceived lack of control in their life.
+Creating a scrapbook or memory box together isn’t only an enjoyable activity, it can evoke precious memories for you both, as well as stimulating recognition for the person living with dementia.
+It can also help them express their sense of identity, especially if they’ve been displaying frustration at their perceived loss of independence.

 Validation Therapy

 Devised by Naomi Feil, Validation therapy is a form of reminiscence therapy, and offers techniques that may be helpful to people living in late-stage dementia who have lost the ability to communicate.
-It can serve to ‘unlock’ memories and ease frustration and distress for people who feel they need to retrieve certain memories as the end of their life approaches.
+It can serve to ‘unlock’ memories and ease frustration and distress for people as the end of their life approaches.

 Reminiscence topics for someone living with dementia